HTTP Proxy

 • All local Kubernetes traffic to not flow through the HTTP proxy.

-In this case, we can set:
+In this case, set:

 NO_PROXY='127.0.0.1,localhost,kubernetes.default.svc'